The Big Picture…

 Finally, we find the hardest group to persuade.
 Making up 16% of customers, these are the laggards.
 These customers are typically resistant to change and hard to get on board.

 We can plot the adoption rate through the social system over time.
-This is the classic curve known as Rogers’ Adoption Curve.
-You can see this curve in Figure 6.
-Along with the percentages of the target market predicted for each adopter type.
+And we see that in Figure 6.
+This curve is known as Rogers’ Adoption Curve.
+And it shows the above percentages of the target market predicted for each adopter type.

-Roger’s set the size of each adopter type based on standard deviations from his empirical observations of the literature.
+Rogers’ set the size of each adopter type based on standard deviations from his empirical observations of the literature.
 And as a rule of thumb, they are good to use.
+Even more interesting is the work that Bass continued upon.
+That shows results very close to Roger’s curve.

 One outcome of Bass’ work is we obtain better size values for Rogers’ adopter types than standard deviations.
-Though I have to say, Rogers was pretty close.
+Though I have to say, Rogers approach of using standard deviations was pretty close.
 For example, we find innovators make up 0.8%-2.8% where Rogers said 2.4%.

 But, before we get too happy, there is a bias problem when it comes to innovation.

-A challenge with diffusion is that we believe an innovation is always good.
+A challenge with diffusion is that we believe innovations are always good.
 There is a pro-innovation bias.

 …an innovation should be diffused and adopted by all members of a social system, that it should be diffused more rapidly, and that the innovation should be neither re-invented nor rejected.The Diffusion of Innovation, Rogers.